paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

     (ii) the actual crop revenue for the crop year applicable under subsection (b); or

+  (B)

+    (i) for each of the 2014 through 2024 crop years, 10 percent of the benchmark revenue for the crop year applicable under subsection (c); and

-  (B) 10 percent of the benchmark revenue for the crop year applicable under subsection (c).
+    (ii) for each of the 2025 through 2031 crop years, 12 percent of the benchmark revenue for the crop year applicable under subsection (c).

 (2) **Announcement** — Not later than 30 days after the end of each applicable 12-month marketing year for each covered commodity, the Secretary shall publish the payment rate determined under paragraph (1) for each county.

-**(e) Payment amount** If agriculture risk coverage payments are required to be paid for any of the 2014 through 2023 crop years, the amount of the agriculture risk coverage payment for the crop year shall be determined by multiplying—
+**(e) Payment amount** If agriculture risk coverage payments are required to be paid for any of the 2014 through 2031 crop years, the amount of the agriculture risk coverage payment for the crop year shall be determined by multiplying—

 (1) the payment rate determined under subsection (d); and